uiceds/cee-492-project-2025-Team1/cee492_report.typ

 = Summarized Results

 == Model Performance Comparison
 @tbl-model-comparison123 summarizes the performance metrics for all four models evaluated in this study.
-The Neural Network achieved the highest test R² of 0.87, followed by the Random Forest at 0.652, Decision Tree at 0.628, and Linear Regression at 0.614.
+The Neural Network achieved the highest test R² of 0.87, followed by Decision Tree at 0.717, the Random Forest at 0.715, and Linear Regression at 0.614.
 The RMSE and MAE values also reflect this ranking, with the Neural Network showing the lowest error metrics.
 #figure(
   caption: [Comparison of model performance metrics across all evaluated algorithms.],
   placement: none,